 How Genetic Changes in Your Cancer Are Identified

 To figure out which genetic changes are in your cancer, you may need to have a biopsy.
 A biopsy is a procedure in which your doctor removes a sample of the cancer.
 This sample will be sent to a special lab, where a machine called a DNA sequencer looks for genetic changes that may be causing the cancer to grow.
 The process of looking for genetic changes in cancer may be called DNA sequencing, genomic testing, molecular profiling, or tumor profiling.

-For more information, see Clinical DNA Sequencing.
+For more information, see Tumor DNA Sequencing in Cancer Treatment.

 Paying for Precision Medicine

 Testing for genetic changes in your cancer may be covered by your insurance.

 If you join a precision medicine clinical trial, the cost of testing for genetic changes may be covered by the organization sponsoring the trial.
 To be sure, check with the trial staff and make sure that you understand your consent form.

 Treatment using precision medicine can be expensive.
 It takes many years, sometimes decades, of research to develop treatments that target the changes that cause cancer to develop, grow, and spread.
 So, by the time these treatments are available on the market, they are often very expensive.

 Researchers have not yet discovered all the genetic changes that can cause cancer to develop, grow, and spread.
 But, they are making progress and discover new changes every day.
 Information from this research is being collected in databases where researchers from across the country can access the data and use them in their own studies.
 This sharing of data helps move the field of precision medicine forward.